heather-desiree-carl-NLP-project/NLP-group-project/README.md

     - Stem and Lemmatize
     - Narrow data down to repo's top four languages (java, javascript, php and jupyter)
 - Explore data:
+    - Explore word clouds for top 4 languages
     - How often are words used?
-        - Count of words
-        - Percentage of words
+        - Top 20 words for each language
-    - Explore word clouds for top 4 languages
-        - Is there anything that stands out?
     - Utilize bar graphs, bigrams and trigrams for top 4 languages
-        - Is there anything of importance?
     - Analyze bigram and trigram word clouds for top 4 languages
-        - What did you notice?
 - Modeling:
     - Make multiple models.
+    - Use cleaned, stemmed and lemmatized data
-    - Pick best model.
+    - Pick best model to move forward with.
     - Test Data.
     - Conclude results.